christocarr/sibi-activity-search-v3/README.md

 ### Todos

-* Add button component to replace all buttons
 * Modify all default button styles
 * Sort distance results by nearest first
 * Add div to show selected, removed and no items due to selected range